jonathaneunice/iterm2-tab-set/README.md

     tabset --colors

-Special color names also recognized include `random` (chooses a CSS color name at random) and
+Special color names also recognized include `random` (chooses a known named color at random) and
-`RANDOM` (chooses an RGB color *completely* at random, not just from the named CSS color palette).
+`RANDOM` (chooses an RGB color *completely* at random, not just from the named color palette).

-If you choose to define your color precisely RGB (e.g. using RGB (e.g. `rgb(102,51,153)`) or hex (e.g. `#663399`) color specifications. `rgb` specs must be quoted to avoid Unix shell ugliness, and hex style must be quoted if the optional but traditional `#` prefix is used.
+If you choose to define your color precisely with RGB (e.g.
+`rgb(102,51,153)`) or hex (e.g. `#663399`) color specs, note that quotes are probably needed to avoid Unix shell ugliness.
+That's especially true for `rgb()` colors, and true of hex specs if the optional but traditional `#` prefix is used.

+If you want to visually pick a color rather than specify it textually:

+   tabset --pick

+Will launch the Mac color picker and set the color based on its result.

 In many cases, you may not care exactly what color is chosen, just that like terminal tabs are similarly colored.
 In this case, you can use hashed color option.

-    tabset --color --hash <word>

-or indeed just

     tabset --hash <word>